Nonparametric Estimation of Repeated Densities with Heterogeneous Sample Sizes: Models and Methods

 To accommodate non-normal unconditional distributions for the $\eta_k$, we propose a second approach to incorporate the population-level knowledge by working with the moment parameterization.
-The moment parameter, also referred to as the moment coordinate, for an element $p_\theta$ in exponential family $\calP_K$ is $\xi = (\xi_1, \dots, \xi_K) \in \dsR^K$, $\mco_k = \int_\calT \vphi_k(t) p_\theta(t) dt$.
-Classical result \citep[see][]{amar:16} states that the moment parameter is in one-to-one correspondence with natural parameters, satisfying
+The moment parameter, also referred to as the moment coordinate, for an element $p_\theta$ in exponential family $\calP_K$ is $\xi = (\xi_1, \dots, \xi_K) \in \dsR^K$ where $\mco_k = \int_\calT \vphi_k(t) p_\theta(t) dt$.
+The moment parameter is in one-to-one correspondence with natural parameters \citep[see, e.g., ][]{amar:16}, noting

 For brevity, we use $\mco(\cdot): \theta \mapsto \mco(\theta)$ and $\theta(\cdot): \mco \mapsto \theta(\mco)$ to denote the one-to-one mappings derived from \eqref{eq:m.e.translate}.